xarislemenitakis33/phpsession/README.md

 # phpsession
-open and close a session, in login procedure.
+Open and close a session, in login procedure.

 This project using php language and presents the use of session's and